 Killer Bee can transform into his biju without going nuts, which the previous two jinchuriki (one of them The Hero) demonstrated to be impossible.
 At least until chapter 571, when Naruto tames Kurama and can transform at will.
 However, due to the bond being incomplete, Naruto can only stay in full Biju Mode for 5-8 minutes at most.

-Kushina survived having Kurama extracted from her, something that was assumed to be universally fatal,
+Kushina Uzumaki survived having a Tailed Beast extracted from her, something that was assumed to be universally fatal.

 Chapter 533: Chouji grows chakra wings without using the three soldier pills in succession, a feat that blows away his own father.

 During the Fourth Ninja World War, Naruto's Kage Bunshins become this trope.
-These are supposed to disappear after taking one direct hit, and yet, Naruto sends them to several battlefields where they take down powerful enemies, who are supposedly immortal.
+These are supposed to disappear after taking one direct hit, and yet Naruto sends them to several battlefields where they take down enemies who are supposedly immortal.

 Sanji can ignite his legs with stomping and not get burned.
 UNDERWATER, even.
 He kicked Duval pretty.